rahul11o/TA-JS-data-structure-TJaaac/block-BJaacp/code/index.md

 Answer the following with reason after going through the above code:

 - `[10] === [10]`
-- What is the value of obj? // answer
+- What is the value of obj? // "stark"
 - `obj == newObj`
 - `obj === newObj`
 - `user === newObj`